INFO 200 Coordinator:

-Dr. Michael Stephens has been Assistant Professor in the School of Library and Information Science at San José State University since 2011 when he joined the faculty from his adjunct position at Dominican University.
+Dr. Michael Stephens has been Associate Professor in the School of Library and Information Science at San José State University since 2011.
 Prior to his teaching career, Michael spent over fifteen years in the public library at the Saint Joseph County Public Library in South Bend, Indiana where he developed a passion for the practical application of technology in libraries and the connections technology affords.
 That passion can be seen in his “Tame the Web” weblog launched in 2003 as well as in his professional writing which includes columns for Public Libraries, Library Journal, American Libraries, Computers in Libraries, Library Media Connection, OCLC’s NextSpace, Serials Review, Internet Reference Services Quarterly, and ALA’s Techsource blog; his “Office Hours” column has appeared inLibrary Journal since 2010, and features an exploration of issues, ideas, and emerging trends in library and information science education.
 For more than ten years, his research has focused on the use of emerging technologies in libraries and technology learning programs, and he is inspired by library structures and virtual spaces that support users, participation, creating content, and encouraging the heart.
 Using key insights from his research and involvement with global seminars on participatory culture, he collaboratively developed the Fall 2013 Massive Open Online Course (MOOC) entitled The Hyperlinked Library with lecturer Kyle Jones.

 INFO 200 Instructors

 Kevin Bontenbal has been an adjunct professor for San Jose State University’s School of Information since 2006.
-Kevin teaches both LIBR 200 – Information Communities and LIBR 221 – Government Information Sources.
 In Kevin’s other life, he is the Instructional Technology Librarian at Cuesta College in San Luis Obispo, California.
-Kevin also teaches Information Fluency and Academic Integrity courses for Brandman University, and teaches webpage development and research skills classes for the Library/Information Technology program at Cuesta College.
+Kevin also teaches Information Fluency and Academic Integrity courses for Brandman University and teaches webpage development and research skills classes for the Library/Information Technology program at Cuesta College.

 Dr. Ziming Liu received his Ph.D. in library and information studies at the University of California at Berkeley in 1996.
 He has published widely in top-tier scholarly journals such as Annual Review of Information Science and Technology, Communications of the ACM, Information Processing and Management, Journal of the American Society for Information Science & Technology, and Journal of Documentation.
 His book, Paper to Digital: Documents in the Information Age, is indicative of his research concerns.